resource-watch/slate/source/includes/concept/_graph.md

 The RW API provides you different ways to search for the information you are looking for: from [searching datasets](#search) by keyword and exploring [dataset metadata](#metadata12), to categorization through the use of [vocabulary and tags](#vocabulary-and-tags).
 However, none of these options is optimal when it comes to finding similar datasets, related to the ones you find relevant.
 This is where the Graph service comes to the rescue.

 Before jumping to the details of the RW API Graph service, you should be familiar with what a graph is.
 There are many resources available online for this purpose (e.g. [the Wikipedia entry on graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type))), but the main concept you must keep in mind is that a graph is a data structure consisting of a set of nodes and a set of edges.
 A **node** represents an abstract entity, and an **edge** is a connection between two nodes, representative of a relationship between those two nodes.

+In the context of the RW API's Graph service, nodes represent one of the following:

+* **concepts**
+* **datasets**
+* **layers**
+* **widgets**
+* **metadata**
+* **users**

-In the context of the RW API's Graph service, nodes represent **concepts** or **datasets**, and edges define relationships of different types between datasets and/or concepts.
-Relationships can be detailed and specific (for instance, you can use them to find datasets relevant to a given country or continent), but usually, they are more generic, establishing a connection between two datasets or a dataset and a concept.
+Edges define relationships of different types between the different types of graph nodes.
+Relationships can be detailed and specific (for instance, defining a favorite relationship between a dataset and user), but they can also be more generic, establishing a connection between a resource and a concept.

 Using the Graph service, you will be able to explore RW API's datasets from a concept perspective.
 You will be able to: